Testbotback/3khogithub/.github/ISSUE_TEMPLATE/security.md

 ---
 name: Vulnerability report
 about: Found something that could be leak very important information?
+Do not use this if the website was blocked.
 title: ''
 labels: '🛡 Vulnerability'
 assignees: ''